QuidLabs/IMO/README.md

 30% in `capitalisastion`
 becomes fully backed; with
 discount windows, insurable
-$ value in ΞTH and / or BTC
-grows in a gradated manner,
+growth in a gradated manner,
 and in a manner providing
 equal opportunity to stake.